nikiizvorski/MVVM/README.md

 Don't belive what i am trying to explain to you for free?

 - Check latest GoogleIO if you don't belive me.
 And say thanks for the free tips!

+There is a lot more explaining here to be done i just don't have the time to do it.
+Just check the project.

 More Info: